- Making Bread in a Bread Machine

 You put in the time and effort to make something from scratch and it really shows when you pull that beautiful loaf of bread out of the oven.

 Now, onto the disadvantages of baking bread in the oven.
 There really aren’t that many, but there are a few things to keep in mind.

-This is by far the biggest issues in the bread machine vs oven debate.
-It is more time-consuming to make bread in the oven, and by hand than it is using a bread machine.
+This is by far the biggest issue in the bread machine vs oven debate.
+It is more time-consuming to make bread in the oven, and by hand than it is to use a bread machine.

 You have to be around to knead the dough, shape it, and then bake it.
 This can take the whole day, depending on the type of bread you are making, the amount of yeast added, and the temperature of the room.

 Kneading the dough by hand can take around 15-25 minutes.
 Not to mention is a really strenuous and tiring job.
 On top of that, rising the dough can take anywhere between 1 hour to 2 hours (depending on how warm the environment is) while the second rise will take around 30 to 40 minutes.
 Baking the bread usually takes around 30-60 minutes too.